Grid-Free Computation of Probabilistic Safety with Malliavin Calculus

-\paragraph*{Bias} It is important to remark that the steps done by the Gradient Descent algorithm are stochastic and biased.
+It is important to remark that the steps done by the Gradient Descent algorithm are stochastic and biased.
 Indeed, we do not compute the exact probability $\Prob(\tau^x\geq T)$, but we discretize the time, therefore computing $\Prob(\tau_n^x\geq T)$; recall that in \cite{Gobet2000} it is shown that

+where $\tau_n$ represents the discrete stopping time of the Euler Scheme associated with Equation~\eqref{eq:SDE_ch6sec2}.
 Moreover, the algorithm is stochastic since we approximate $\Prob(\tau_n^x\geq T)$ using MC techniques.
-Therefore we have to consider that
+Therefore we have to consider that \cite{Gobet2000}

 where the hat denotes an MC estimator of the quantity of interest, $Z$ represents a standard normal random variable, and $N$ is the number of simulations.
-Note that both biases have the same dependence on time discretisation, namely $O(n^{-1/2})$, \cite{Gobet2010}, because both quantities depend on hitting times.
+A similar error bound might be derived for the other term $\left|D_{x}\mathbb{P}\left(\tau^{x}\geq T\right)\!-\!\widehat{D_{x}\mathbb{P}\left(\tau_{n}^{x}\geq T\right)}\right|$ \cite{Gobet2000,Gobet2007,Gobet2010}, though an adaptation is needed due to the presence of $\tau_1$ in the definition of $H$ in Theorem~\ref{th:Delta_Malliavin}.
 Due to these biases, we have noticed that reducing the variance helps the GD to converge better (cf. use of antithetic Brownian paths mentioned above): for instance, when the (norm of the) gradient $D_{x}\mathbb{P}\left(\tau^{x}\geq T\right)$ becomes small, the error could dominate and the gradient descent step could not work properly; this is especially the case when we simulate paths starting from points close to the border of $A$.